Qazeer/InfoSec-Notes/WebApps/RECON_Application_mapping.md

 --------------------------------------------------------------------------------
 ### Manual browsing + passive spidering

-Browse the entire application in the normal way, visiting every link and URL, submitting every form, and proceeding through all multistep functions to completion.
+Browse the entire application in the normal way with BurpSuite active, visiting every link and URL, submitting every form, and proceeding through all multistep functions to completion.

 If the application uses authentication, and you have or can create a login account, use this to access the authenticated functionality.